-As a land owner or manager, find out about your responsibilities and how public access can be managed.
+As a land owner or manager, find out about your responsibilities and how to manage public access.

-Much of the ‘coastal margin’ that is being created as part of the work to implement the England Coast Path (ECP), is also open access land under the same Act.
+Much of the coastal margin that’s being created as part of the work to implement the England Coast Path is also open access land.